- Research shows that Gen Z shoppers are more likely to expect same-day shipping (54%), while older shoppers are more willing to wait

 At this point, you should have a sense of where your products are headed, their size and weight, and the desired delivery speed.
 This is all you need to get accurate rate quotes from couriers and estimate your shipping costs.

-To find the right courier services at the best rates, you can take on of two approaches:
+To find the right courier services at the best rates, you can take one of two approaches:

 - Visit each courier site and get estimates for each service: Couriers require you to create a full shipment to receive a rate quote.
 These forms are tedious because they ask for a heap of shipment details that are irrelevant if you’re just collecting estimates.

 - Use a free shipping rate calculator: These handy tools surface the cheapest rates from all available couriers for any shipment in seconds.
 You only enter two data points: the shipment weight and delivery destination.
-The rate calculator sources all rates from all courier websites in real time, giving your accurate rates from all best-priced couriers for easy comparison.
+The rate calculator sources all rates from all courier websites in real-time, giving accurate rates from all best-priced couriers for easy comparison.

 For example, here are the courier rate estimates for a two-pound shipment from New York to London.